achousal/Bioinformatics_03713/README.md

 ## AI Usage
 - GenAI assistance used to create README
 - GenAI used in all code.
 Original code was written by humans, but AI was used to optimize, comment, and bugfix.
-The final scripts in this directory have been modified with AI.
+The final scripts in this repository have been modified with AI.